couchbase/query/docs/n1ql-preview-model.md

 referential integrity.
 Such decomposition of constituent parts does not model the intrinsic structure of data.

+Another cost of decomposition is the maintenance of referential integrity.
+When a parent object is deleted, its child objects must be deleted as well, so that no children are left orphaned.
+Referential integrity is maintained using either foreign keys in the database or logic in the application.
+Either way, it adds cost and complexity to data modifications.

 The relational model did not recognize composite objects, which are ubiquitous in real-world data.
-The expense and complexity of joins was the same for both independent and dependent relationships.
+The expense and complexity of joins and referential integrity was the same for both independent and dependent relationships.
 And the cost of object traversal and assembly was the same for both the default traversal path and rarely used traversal paths.

 Many relational systems eventually recognized these costs in the relational model, and attempted to mitigate these costs by adding some